marclove/handbook/process/kanban.md

 as where there is too much work happening.

 Kanban is exciting because it distributes the workload as needed.
-By placing limits on each column, no one are gets overloaded.
+By placing limits on each column, no one gets overloaded.

 ### About Kaizen